MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 It is responsible for instantiating modules, ensuring that they continue to run, and reporting the status of the modules back to IoT Hub.

-#### Modules
+#### System Modules

-1. Scroll through the `deployment.template.json` deployment manifest file, and notice the following sections within the `properties.desired` section of the `$edgeAgent` element:
+Scroll through the `deployment.template.json` deployment manifest file, and notice the following sections within the `properties.desired` section of the `$edgeAgent` element:

 * `systemModules` - This defines Docker images to use for the `$edgeAgent` and `$edgeHub` system modules.

 * `modules` - This defines the various modules that will be deployed and run on the IoT Edge device (or a group of devices).

+#### Application Modules

-1. Notice that within the `modules` section for the `$edgeAgent`, there are two modules defined:
+Notice that within the `modules` section for the `$edgeAgent`, there are two modules defined:

 * `ObjectCountingModule`: This is the custom IoT Edge Module that is being created as part of this new IoT Edge Solution.

 * `SimulatedTemperatureSensor`: This defines the Simulated Temperature Sensor module to be deployed to the IoT Edge device.

 #### Routes